codanaut/spotlink/README.md

 ## 💾 Downloads

+Try it out by downloading the latest release for your operating system from the [Releases](https://github.com/codanaut/spotlink/releases/tag/latest) page.

 ### 💻 Desktop App

-Try it out by downloading the latest release for your operating system from the [Releases](https://github.com/codanaut/spotlink/releases) page.
+Windows has an installer or a portable version available.

+Linux has packages for Debian/Ubuntu(.deb) and Fedora(.rpm) along with an AppImage.
+AUR support can be added if there's further interest.

 ### 📱 iOS Build (via SideStore)

-Head over to the [Releases](https://github.com/codanaut/spotlink/releases/tag/ios-latest) page to download the latest iOS .ipa build.
-You can install it on your device using [SideStore](https://sidestore.io/).
+The iOS builds require [SideStore](https://sidestore.io/) for sideloading on your iOS device.

+Theres currently two iOS options available:

+The stable version can be downloaded [here](https://github.com/codanaut/spotlink/releases/tag/latest).

+The beta version can be downloaded [here](https://github.com/codanaut/spotlink/releases/tag/ios-latest).

 > 💡 An official version for the Apple App Store will hopefully be available down the road once I can justify paying Apple $99 a year for the developer license!